What to Do When There’s Water Damage, Mold, & Mildew

 Mold Exposure

-There are thousands of different types of mold, [JB2] some of which can cause allergies, infections, cancer, and even death.
+There are thousands of different types of molds, some of which can cause allergic reactions, infections, cancer, and even death.

 Exposure to toxic mold is especially dangerous to children and people with compromised immune systems.
 A person who is immunocompromised might develop a lung infection from mold or illnesses that lead to long-term issues and, in some cases, death.

 Children are at a higher risk of developing respiratory illnesses from moist air and mold particles.
-In fact, children who live in a moldy home are five times more likely to develop asthma than those who don’t.
+In fact, according to the National Institutes of Health, one in four children is at risk of developing asthma from mold exposure.

-Even healthy people can develop health troubles from the indoor mold when it overruns their home, or they inhale large amounts of airborne spores.
-Approximately 25% of the population is genetically prone to developing illnesses from mold as their bodies are unable to fight the toxicity.
+Even healthy people can develop health troubles from indoor mold growth when it overruns their home, or they inhale large amounts of airborne spores.
+Approximately 15-50% of the population is genetically prone to developing allergies from mold as their bodies are unable to fight the toxicity.

 Toxic mold exposure can cause the following symptoms: